Worlds Collide (2019)

-The 2019 Worlds Collide was the inaugural Worlds Collide professional wrestling streaming event produced by WWE (and second overall Worlds Collide event).
-It was held for wrestlers from the promotion's NXT, NXT UK, and 205 Live brand divisions.
-The event took place on January 26 and 27, 2019, at the Phoenix Convention Center in Phoenix, Arizona as part of that year's Royal Rumble weekend.
-The event aired on tape delay on the WWE Network as one single event on February 2, 2019.
+The 2019 Worlds Collide was a professional wrestling streaming event produced by WWE, held for wrestlers from the promotion's NXT, NXT UK, and 205 Live brand divisions.
+It was the inaugural Worlds Collide and took place on January 26 and 27, 2019, at the Phoenix Convention Center in Phoenix, Arizona as part of that year's Royal Rumble weekend.
+The event aired on tape delay as one single event on February 2, 2019, on the WWE Network.
+The event was based around direct competition between wrestlers from the three brands.

-The event featured the 15-man Worlds Collide tournament, with the wrestlers being equally divided amongst the NXT, NXT UK, and 205 Live rosters.
-The prize was a championship match of the winner's choice.
+The event featured the 15-man Worlds Collide tournament, with the wrestlers being equally divided among the NXT, NXT UK, and 205 Live rosters.
+The prize was a championship match of the winner's choice from the three brands.
 The tournament was won by NXT's Velveteen Dream, who chose to challenge Johnny Gargano for the NXT North American Championship.

 Production

 Background

-In early January 2019, WWE announced that they would be hosting an interbrand tournament to take place during the weekend of that year's Royal Rumble pay-per-view and would stream on the WWE Network.
-The tournament was a two-day event, held on January 26 and 27 at the Phoenix Convention Center in Phoenix, Arizona, and aired on tape delay on February 2.
+In early January 2019, the professional wrestling promotion WWE announced that it would be hosting an interbrand tournament to take place during the weekend of that year's Royal Rumble pay-per-view and livestreaming event.
+The tournament was a two-day event, held on January 26 and 27 at the Phoenix Convention Center in Phoenix, Arizona, and aired on tape delay as one single event on February 2 on the WWE Network.

 The event hosted a 15-man single-elimination tournament, called the Worlds Collide Tournament, which was evenly divided between wrestlers from the NXT, NXT UK, and 205 Live brands.
-The winner of the tournament received a future match for a championship of their choice, with the choices being the NXT Championship, the NXT North American Championship, the WWE United Kingdom Championship, and the WWE Cruiserweight Championship (the latter only being an option if the winner was within the 205 lb. weight limit).
+The winner of the tournament received a future match for a championship of their choice, with the choices being the NXT Championship, the NXT North American Championship, NXT UK's WWE United Kingdom Championship, and 205 Live's WWE Cruiserweight Championship—the latter only being an option if the winner was within the 205 lb. weight limit.